hippymulehead/DigitalIO/README.txt

 Fast and easy DigitalIO for Arduino.

-DigitalIO makes it simple and fast.
-The code is in place to support more boards but needs fleshed out.

-Supported boards...
-    Uno
-    Nano
+DigitalIO sets up ins and outs as objects so the setup code from digitalWrite and digitalRead only has to be done once.
+The way the code works is functionally like the DigitalOut DigitalIn from MBED.
+This increases the speed of the calls by a lot!

+All boards supported by Arduino ahouls now be working.

 Usage: